XenorInspire/WorgenX-old/README.md

 #### For Windows :

-Exit the compilator folder and execute WorgenX :
+Exit the compilator folder and start *WorgenX.exe*.
-`./WorgenX.exe`

 #### For Linux :